 How to Import Multiple PDF Pages to One in C# and VB.NET in .NET PDF?

-The Syncfusion Essential .Net pdf library is a feature-rich and high that is used to create, read, and edit PDF documentsprogrammatically without Adobe dependencies.
-This library also offers functionality to merge, split, stamp, forms, compress, andsecure PDF files.
-Using this library, you can import pages from multiple PDF documents to one PDF document at a specific page range using C# and VB.NET.
+The Syncfusion Essential® .NET PDF library is a feature-rich and high-performance library that is used to create, read, and edit PDF documents programmatically without Adobe dependencies.
+This library also offers functionality to merge, split, stamp, work with forms, compress, and secure PDF files.
+Using this library, you can import pages from multiple PDF documents into one PDF document at a specific page range using C# and VB.NET.

-Steps to import pages from multiple PDF documents to one PDF document at specific page range programmatically
+Steps to import pages from multiple PDF documents into one PDF document at a specific page range programmatically:

 1. Create a new C# console application project.